 His grandfather Friedrich Georg Göthe (1657-1730) was the owner of the renowned inn "Zum Weidenhof" and built up an extensive wine shop.
 His father Johann Caspar Goethe (1710-1782) had the extensive wine cellar of the Goethe birthplace in the "Grosse Hirschgraben" in Frankfurt am Main in which Goethe later kept his extensive collection and regularly added it.
 According to tradition, it is also due to the wine that he has survived the difficult birth.
 When the child was born after three days of labor, it was without signs of life, discolored blue-black and threatened to smother.
 The baby was then bathed by the midwife in an Arden (wooden trough) with warm wine, so he "pecked the heart pit" (massaged) and ultimately saved his life.

 In his father's house belonged wine and Weingenuss to everyday life.
 Goethe's father also had his own vineyards, which Goethe described in "Poetry and Truth 1 / IV" as follows: "My father owned a vineyard in front of Friedberger Tore, where he planted and maintained the rows of asparagus rows with great care.
 Almost every day in the good season, my father did not go out, since we were allowed to accompany him most of the time, and thus enjoyed and enjoyed the first produce from spring to the last of autumn. " This vineyard can be found at today's Friedberger Landstraße between Bethmannpark and Friedberger Platz.
 Goethe's grandfather on his mother's side was the mayor.
-Johann Wolfgang Textor.
-He was head of the justice system in Frankfurt for life, as well as innkeeper and wine merchant.
-From him, Goethe's mother inherited a considerable number of wine barrels from the excellent wine vintages 1706, 1719, 1726 and 1748.
+Johann Wolfgang Textor (1693-1771).
+He was head of the judiciary in Frankfurt for life, as well as innkeeper and wine dealer, From him, Goethe's mother inherited a considerable number of wine barrels from the excellent wine vintages 1706, 1719, 1726 and 1748.
 They were stored in the basement of the Goethe House on the Hirschgraben.
 When the mother moved to a new apartment on Roßmarkt in 1795 and sold the house to wine merchant Blum for 22,000 guilders, Goethe received a share of 1,000 guilders from the proceeds of the wine and a handsome collection of excellent wines vintages,

 Since early youth, Goethe regularly drank wine and that also explains that he was very well-tolerated and hardly ever got drunk (in a letter of 16.10.1767 - at the age of 18 - he writes however "that he was drunk as a beast " ).
 Excessive drinking with (then usual) subsequent smashing of glasses but he refused.
 Preferred wine was Frankenwein (Riesling) from its nearer home Franconia which he also best tolerated and enjoyed a lighter-caliber lunch at noon.
 To his absolute favorite wine counted a Würzburger stone, but also wines from the still famous single layers Hochheim and Castle Johannisberg, For a 30-day spa stay in Carlsbad in 1820, he took a barrel Würzburger (volume of 80 Bouteillen).
 According to still received bills, he regularly received wine from all over Europe from a total of 40 wine merchants from the cities of Frankfurt, Worms, Erfurt and Reims.
 These include Tokajer, Egerer, Ofner (Hungary), Melniker (Czech Republic), Lacrima Christi (Italy), Malaga, Tinto de Rota (dessert wine from Spain), Champagne, Graves, Alsatian, Languedoc, Burgundy (France) and Rust (Austria).
 The friend of his friend Friedrich von Schiller (1759-1805) ordered about him at the Erfurt dealer Ramann Wein and was also advised by Goethe or listened to his recommendations.